cmilando/RtSliding_v2/Readme.md

 * `03_extract_output.R`
 * `04_plot.R`

-Essentially this is one step beyond the Cori 2013 method.
-But doing it this way means you can get a posterior distribution for M(t)!
+Doing it this way means you can get a posterior distribution for M(t)!

-### TO-DO
+### Back-imputation
-* re-implement back imputation and negative indexing
+Right now the way this is fixed is just imputing what the M[0] value was.
+I tried implementing the exponential growth model from EpiEstim for back-calculation but it didn't quite work.
+I think its because its being applied in the serial interval part of the calculation.
+I think w would have to come into play but imputing the original value seems to work well enough.

 ### next steps
-* adding the J dimension back in -- confirm that this works if P is diagonal ones
 * do `Flu2009`
+* adding the J dimension back in -- confirm that this works if P is diagonal ones.
+This should be "pretty easy" -- just any time you see a n, add a j.

 ![Alt text](plot.png)